-FAIRFIELD — Fire ripped through the small unincorporated area of Collinsville outside of Rio Vista Friday, burning seven homes, damaging three and charring about 25 acres.
+FAIRFIELD — Fire ripped through the small unincorporated area of Collinsville outside of Rio Vista on Friday, burning seven homes, damaging three and charring about 25 acres.

 “There’s only about five houses left standing,” said Montezuma Fire Protection District Chief Joe Rosewall.
 It’s a scene that Rosewall said he’s never witnessed in the Montezuma’s district.